 High net worth individuals are typically described as people who have $1 million or more in investable assets.
 Those with more than $5 to 10 million in investable assets may be labeled as “very high net worth”, and those with more than $30 million are generally considered ultra high net worth individuals.

 Individuals with a higher net worth often consider time to be an asset in itself.
-The thinking goes, the sooner you begin investing, the more time you have to benefit from the power of compounding interest.
+The thinking goes, the sooner you begin investing, the better.

 Photo credit: iStock/Cecilie_Arcurs